News

 - All students will also propose a couple of research ideas that would extend the work presented (e.g., application, solving a shortcoming, etc.)

-- Each student will submit a paper surveying the topic that they presented (based on the papers they read as well as other papers in the area).
-This paper should incorporate the discussion in class and critically reflect on potential future research directions.
+- By the end of the semester, each student will submit a paper surveying the topic that they presented (based on the papers they read as well as other papers in the area).
+This paper should incorporate the discussion in class and critically reflect on / explore potential future research directions.

 Requirement: